Molecular Biotechnology and Bioinformatics

 In the frame work of the Erasmus+ program, the MB&B Master course has in place agreements with Universities in Denmark, Germany, Spain, France, Norway, and The Netherlands, all offering courses in English.

 The time spent abroad can be used to attend courses and pass the relative exams, thus collecting credits towards the Master degree, as well as to carry out the experimental project for the dissertation.
 The student admitted to the mobility program must submit a study plan detailing the training activities that he/she plans to carry out, with the corresponding credits.
 The number of credits should correspond as much as possible to the number of credits that the student should acquire in a similar time at the home University.
 The proposed activities must be consistent with the goals and the contents of the Master degree.
 The study plan must be approved by the MB&B Student Mobility Committee, which can request changes or integrations.
 At the end of the mobility program, according to the guidelines provided by the University of Milan, the courses attended (with a passed exam) by the student are registered in his/her career, preferably with its original name and with an indication of the ECTS (European Credit Transfer and Accumulation System) and their conversion in CFU (usually

+1 ECTS= 1 CFU).
 The students willing to carry out their dissertation work as part of a mobility program abroad must have an internal supervisor (chosen among the MB&B lecturers) and the study plan must be approved by the MB&B board.